Kijalx/digitalrain-cpp/_posts/2024-03-11-digitalrain-cpp.md

 ---
 layout: post
-title: A Project in Modern C++
+title: Digital Rain Project in C++
 tags: cpp coding project
 categories: demo
 ---

-This is my first paragraph...
+This project was part of my C++ Programming module in my final year of college

-## This is a Heading
+## Overview

-This is a paragraph.
-Add an empty line to start a new paragraph.
+This project involved a lot of algorithmic thinking to produce a Digital Rain effect that could also be seen in the movie [The Matrix](https://en.wikipedia.org/wiki/The_Matrix).

 Font can be *Italic* or **Bold**.